centrifuge/morpho-market/README.md

 # Morpho Market

 Contracts required for the real-world asset (RWA) Morpho market.
 Two main features:
 * `PermissionedERC20Wrapper`: an ERC20 wrapper that can be minted and transferred only to accounts that hold verified account and non-US verified country attestations, or have been manually added to the memberlist.
-This extends the `ERC20Wrapper` abstract contract from OpenZeppelin to adapt to the ERC20-wrapper bundler from Morpho.
+This extends the `erc20-permissioned` abstract contract from Morpho.
 * `VaultOracle`: Morpho-compatible oracle for ERC4626 vaults.

 ## Developing